May Day: A History of May 1st

-It was a pagan holiday, a Christian holiday, a public holiday, a day for dancing and feasting, and International Worker’s of the World Day.
-Welcome to May Day: May First.
+It was a religious holiday, a public holiday, and International Worker’s of the World Day.
+Welcome to May Day: here is the history of May 1st.

 Flora, the Goddess of Flowers

-The day was associated with ‘Floralia’, a week-long festival in honour of Flora: The Goddess of Flowers, which was held in the last week of April.
+The day was linked with ‘Floralia’, a week-long festival in honour of Flora: The Goddess of Flowers.
+This was held in the last week of April, to signify the end of spring.

 Beyond Rome, other cultures also marked the beginning of summer on the same day.